And at the last his bowels fell out…

 This episode has not frequently recommended itself for artistic representation.
 One of the panels of C13th stained glass which form the magnificent ‘Cycle of St Gengoult’ in the collegiate church of St Gengoult at Toul, however, contains a graphic depiction of this unusual scene.
 The clerk is portrayed seated at the garderobe, with his robe hitched up and his drawers around his ankles, whilst his bowels are expelled.
 His imminent descent into the ‘cesspit of hell’ is alluded to by the presence of a crouching devil who assists the extraction with a rake.
 See the top image below:

 The above colour image is, unfortunately, not a very sharp and clear one.
-A much better black/white image made in the C19th century and illustrated in M. Parsons Lillich’s book on stained glass in the Lorraine is somewhere online.
-The editor will try to find this.
-Similar sharp black/white C19th images of much of the Toul Cycle are here.
+A much better black/white image made in the C19th century and illustrated in M. Parsons Lillich’s book on stained glass in the Lorraine has been found online.
+Sharp black/white C19th images of 14 of the 15 windows of the Toul Cycle are here.

 © Paul Trenchard